- 1. What’s the Difference Between Sales and Marketing?

-- Why Salespeople Don’t Follow Up Marketing Leads
+- 8. Why Sales People Don’t Follow up Marketing Leads

 1. What’s the Difference Between Sales and Marketing?